alex/what-happens-when/README.rst

    * The other sides ACKs the FIN packet and sends its own FIN
    * The closer acknowledges the other side's FIN with an ACK

-TLS handshake
+TLS Handshake
 -------------

+The TLS (Transport Layer Security) handshake is a crucial process that establishes a secure connection between a client and a server.
+It ensures that data transmitted between them is encrypted and secure from eavesdropping or tampering.
+Here's a step-by-step breakdown of the TLS handshake:

+* **ClientHello:**
-* The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.
+   - The client initiates the handshake by sending a ``ClientHello`` message to the server.
+   - This message includes the TLS version, a list of supported cipher algorithms, and available compression methods.

-* The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
-The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.
+* **ServerHello:**
+   - The server responds with a ``ServerHello`` message, indicating the selected TLS version, cipher, and compression methods.
+   - Additionally, the server sends its public certificate, signed by a trusted Certificate Authority (CA).
+This certificate contains a public key crucial for further encryption.

+* **Certificate Verification:**
-* The client verifies the server digital certificate against its list of trusted CAs.
-If trust can be established based on the CA, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
-These random bytes can be used to determine the symmetric key.
+   - The client verifies the authenticity of the server's digital certificate against its list of trusted CAs.
+   - If trust is established, the client generates a string of random bytes and encrypts them with the server's public key.
+These bytes contribute to deriving the symmetric key.

+* **Symmetric Key Agreement:**
-* The server decrypts the random bytes using its private key and uses these bytes to generate its own copy of the symmetric master key.
+   - The server decrypts the random bytes using its private key, creating its copy of the symmetric master key.
+   - Both client and server now share a common symmetric key for secure communication.

+* **Finished Messages:**
-* The client sends a ``Finished`` message to the server, encrypting a hash of the transmission up to this point with the symmetric key.
+   - The client sends a ``Finished`` message to the server, encrypting a hash of the entire transmission up to this point with the symmetric key.

-* The server generates its own hash, and then decrypts the client-sent hash to verify that it matches.
-If it does, it sends its own ``Finished`` message to the client, also encrypted with the symmetric key.
+   - The server decrypts the client-sent hash, verifying its integrity.
+If successful, the server responds with its own ``Finished`` message, also encrypted with the symmetric key.

+* **Secure Data Transmission:**
-* From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.
+   - With the handshake complete, the TLS session now encrypts and transmits application (e.g., HTTP) data using the agreed symmetric key.

+This comprehensive handshake process establishes a secure channel, ensuring confidentiality and integrity for the data exchanged between the client and the server.

 If a packet is dropped
 ----------------------